DonnyPereira/LatentCriminal.github.io/content/post/Hello2.md

 Greetings, My name is Dowsen although most of my friends refer to me as "Donny".
 I am currently in my 3rd year of University studying a Bachelors of Computer Science with Honours.
 My career plan at this stage is to learn about cybersecurity in University and in my spare time work on certifications such as the CompTIA Linux+ and Security+.
-I believe my time at University combined with my pursuit of the certifications will help me obtain an internship or a job in the field of IT/cybersecurity and thus valuable experiance.
+I believe my time at University combined with my pursuit of said certifications will help me obtain an internship or a job in the field of IT/cybersecurity and also valuable experiance.
 It is my hope that once I leave University, I will have a job in penetration testing.

 # My motivation